 Finally, here comes a quick interview with Laurent where he explains how he came up with the idea of this special „undershirt”.
 We recorded it after a Saturday night’s milonga at 2 am.
 We danced a lot that night, that’s why you can see many wrinkles on my shirt but thanks to the Lespirant product there are no sweat stains on any of us.
 Although you cannot see it, we were both wearing an L-Cut.

 L-Cuts can be purchased in the webshop of Lespirant.

 I have to say that I found Laurent’s idea fantastic and I really like L-Cuts.
 When I told him that I wanted to write an article on this, he was so pleased that he made a special offer to the readers of my blog.

-If you buy two or three L-Cuts, you will get a discount from the online price:
+If you buy one L-Cut, you will get a discount from the online price:

-Your voucher code / promo code is „ET-2” for two or „ET-3” for three pieces.
-The offer is valid for orders arriving until 28 Februrary 2018.
+The voucher code / promo code is „AMORBUDAPEST”.
+The offer is valid till 12 July 2018.